 Since the summer of 2005 and until entering the Kansas MD/PhD Program in 2007, I was a full time Research Assistant in the Developmental Genetics Program at Skirball Institute of Biomolecular Mediciine at the NYU School of Medicine.
 Dr. Jeremy Nance was the PI on the grant to characterize genes regulating the embryonic cell movements of gastrulation.
 We were interested in how cells in the early embryo first develop apical-basal polarity, and we used the model of the nematode C. elegans.

-Away from classes and the lab, I enjoy the piano, improving my German proficiency, both of which I started while in New York for two years.
+I enjoy the piano, improving my German proficiency, both of which I started while in New York for two years.
 I also spend four years on the KU Ultimate Frisbee Club that was a lifetime opportunity that I cherish to this day as a unified effort that led to qualification for the national tournament in Seattle.